kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

    He makes himself clear.
    If to the underworld we head, he won't be coming with.
    Lewis, brave and ever dear
-   Forges loyalties iron-smithed
+   Forges loyalties adamantine-smithed
-   And lets me know I won't be alone
+   And lets me know I won't be going alone
    /
    Valindra seconds him, eager to please
    Ria keeps quiet as to whether she disagrees
+   And with lines in the sand starkly drawn
+   An eternity lies before us to await the dawn
+   /
+   Lewis conjures a plan to consume the brain
+   Of Saint Imelda's priestess, so as to obtain
+   The reasons behind her eldritch corruption
+   To assist in his efforts of investigation and deduction /
+   Ria makes no secret she thinks he is stupid
+   And asserts killing him is well within her ability Of her time with Valindra, their watch together is muted Though there is a easing of rage, and the sharing of tea /